pixeloven/kiln/NOTES.md

 - [] Translations (server side and ideally static page support)
 - [] Kong for access control
 - [] Can we have server rendered and static render apps live side by side?
+- [] Minikube in CI?
+- [] Minikube or K8 env for running Code flow against?

 https://kotlinlang.org/docs/multiplatform.html#full-stack-web-applications